yoelhor/evaluation/README.md

 - Application roles are included in the security token by default.
 - You can [specify the lifetime](https://learn.microsoft.com/en-us/entra/identity-platform/configurable-token-lifetimes) of security tokens issued by the Microsoft Entra ID.
 However you cannot configure refresh and session token lifetimes.

-### 1.3.9.2 Token signing keys
+#### 1.8.2 Token signing keys

 Microsoft Entra external ID [signing keys roll](https://learn.microsoft.com/en-us/entra/identity-platform/signing-key-rollover) on periodically.
 In emergency situations, tenant administrators can update them immediately.
-The public keys are avalible via OpenID Connect discovery document and SAML/WS-Fed federation metadata document.
+The public keys are available via OpenID Connect discovery document and SAML/WS-Fed federation metadata document.
 All applications that use the Microsoft Entra external ID should be able to programmatically handle the key rollover process.

 ## 2. Accounts and user profile